AlanDeSmet/tis-100-puzzle-lint/README.md

 Usage
 -----

     ./tis-100-puzzle-lint [options] INPUT.lua

 INPUT.lua is the TIS-100 Lua puzzle to be analyzed.

 Options:
       -h, --help    - Display this text and abort
-  -p, --preview - Preview what the puzzle will look like in TIS-100
+      -p, --preview - Preview what the puzzle will look like in TIS-100 -f, --fancy   - NOT FINISHED
+                      Draw boxes in preview to more closely match TIS-100 May not display correctly on all systems

 License